jalik/meteor-jalik-ufs/README.md

 });
 ```

-If you need a more advanced filter, you can pass a method using the `onCheck` option.
+If you need a more advanced filter, you can pass your own method using the `onCheck` option.

 ```js
 PhotosStore = new UploadFS.store.Local({